zenml-io/mlstacks/docs/book/getting-started/installation.md

 Helm installed.
 Please visit the
 [Helm docs](https://helm.sh/docs/intro/install/#from-script) for installation instructions.

+If you're using a Mac, you will need to
+[install `jq`](https://jqlang.github.io/jq/) in order for some of the Terraform deployment commands and scripts to work.

 If you want to use the `mlstacks breakdown` command to get cost estimates for your MLOps stacks, you'll need to also have `infracost` installed as well as to